goradd/goradd/README.md

 delineates the code that you can change to modify the interface, vs. code that it will generate as you change your data model.
 The result is a product that is easy to change as your world and requirements change.
 1) Most development happens in GO.
-What is happening at the user in the client is mirrored on the server, which allows you to work in a way that feels like you are building desktop application.
-This makes your developers more productive and it allows you to build your app using common go tools like the built-in unit test environment and documentation server.
+What the user does in the browser is mirrored on the server, which allows you to work in a way that feels like you are building a desktop application.
+This makes your developers more productive and it allows you to build your app using common GO tools like the built-in unit test environment and documentation server.
 You can still work in javascript if you want to or need to do custom UI work, but often you don't have to.
 1) Stability.
 We want to build applications that real people use, and that means reliance on tried and true technologies that work on a broad range of browsers and servers, rather than technologies that require lots of Polyfills for emerging standards.
 JQuery is currently heavily relied on, and partly because we want to make it easy to create Bootstrap based applications (Bootstrap is not required though)
+1) Progressivive enhancement.
+Using the supported widgets, you can create a website that works even if the client turns off Javascript, and that also works with Opera Mini.
+1) Rich libraries of widgets.
+Goradd provides standard widgets corresponding to basic html controls, and also provides Bootstrap widgets.
+If you have a particular css or javascript widget library you want to support, building the Goradd interface is fairly easy to do, and the Bootstrap library included gives you a model to follow.

 ### Future Goals
 * Scalability.
 Goradd is architected for scalability, but the specific features required for